FusionAuth/terraform-provider-fusionauth/docs/resources/application_oauth_scope.md

 ---

-* `data` - (Optional) An object that can hold any information about the OAuth Scope that should be persisted.
+* `data` - (Optional) A JSON string that can hold any information about the OAuth Scope that should be persisted.
 * `default_consent_detail` - (Optional) "The default detail to display on the OAuth consent screen if one cannot be found in the theme.
 * `default_consent_message` - (Optional) The default message to display on the OAuth consent screen if one cannot be found in the theme.
 * `description` - (Optional) A description of the OAuth Scope.
 This is used for display purposes only.